Phosphatase and actin regulator 1

 Phosphatase and actin regulator 1 (PHACTR1) is a protein that in humans is encoded by the PHACTR1 gene on chromosome 6.
 It is most significantly expressed in the globus pallidus of the brain.
 PHACTR1 is an actin and protein phosphatase 1 (PP1) binding protein that binds actin and regulates the reorganization of the actin cytoskeleton.
 This protein has been associated with coronary artery disease and migraines through genome-wide association studies.
 The PHACTR1 gene also contains one of 27 SNPs associated with increased risk of coronary artery disease.

 Structure

 Gene

 The PHACTR1 gene resides on chromosome 6 at the band 6p24.1 and includes 19 exons.
 This gene produces 2 isoforms through alternative splicing.

 Protein

 PHACTR1 is a member of the phosphatase and actin regulator family and contains 4 RPEL repeats, three of which reside at the C-terminal and bind three actin monomers.
 PHACTR1 binds PP1 in the region containing these RPEL repeats.
-PHACTR1 wraps around PP1 in a similar way to other PP1 cofactors using a non-canonical RVxF motif, a ϕϕ motif, an Arg motif and a Trp motif.
+PHACTR1 wraps around PP1 in a similar way to other PP1 cofactors using a non-canonical RVxF motif, a ΦΦ motif, an Arg motif and a Trp motif.
 PHACTR1-PP1 complex is an active holophosphatase that binds and dephosphorylates substrates in sequence-denpendent manner.

 PHACTR1 is also predicted to contain 8 PKA phosphorylation sites and 7 PKC phosphorylation sites found near the RPEL repeats.